 ▶ REFPNT TIP-CENTER references the tool tip for positioning.
+With a milling cutter, the control references the theoretical tool tip for positioning, with a turning tool, it references the virtual tool tip.
 The center of rotation is located at the center of the cutting-edge radius.